 Protesters consisting of pensioners and those who were arbitrarily dismissed from the civil service, organised a vigil in front of the Council of Ministers in Khartoum yesterday.
-The North Darfur sit-in caling for an inter-tribal conference continues for 13th day.
+The North Darfur sit-in caling for an inter-tribal conference continues for the 13th day.

 Demonstrators reportedly barricaded main roads in demand of a better pension pay arrangement, in accordance with the new salary structure and job grade.